Kwsths/MaskDetectionProject/README.md

 # Dataset
 You can access images used for training-validation and test from here:https://drive.google.com/drive/folders/1zF3IsClw-Uh6B303v-AwPe3p250ghSfF?usp=sharing<br/>
 Please note that since you download the folders form link above, you have to store them into a folder named dataset on the same folder with you project
+# Training
+In case you want to train the model by yourself just run CNNClassifier_ImageDataGenerator.py.
+This file except from training splits and the data into corresponding folders
 # Explore the app
 In case you want to run our application you have to follow the next steps, after downloading this repository: <br/>
 * Video Application: contains files needed for web application